Hirwacardinalloic/MyProject/README.md

 # MyProject
 ## 📖 About the Project
-This project is about adding animation and transition
+This project is about Application Deploy, here is the link: https://hirwacardinalloic.github.io/MyProject/

 ## 🛠 Built With
 -HTML
 -CSS